m3hransh/similar_document_finder/README.md

 # Find Similar Documents (using LCS)
-**This is an Algorithm Course (Winter 2020) Project of [Bu-Ali Sina University](http://basu.ac.ir/en/home).**
-In this project, a similar-document-finder will be impelemented, that will try to find similar documents on the web based on a given document, and it will give scores, representing how much documents are similar to each other.
-For more thorough project document open [doc/main.pdf](doc/main.pdf).
+**This project is an Algorithm Course (Winter 2020) Project of [Bu-Ali Sina University](http://basu.ac.ir/en/home)**.
+In this project, a similar-document-finder is implemented, that will try to find similar documents on the web-based on some given documents.
+It measures how much the documents are close to each other.
+For more thorough project documentation, click doc/main.pdf. [doc/main.pdf](doc/main.pdf).
 ### Phases
 - [x] Implementing LCS
 - [x] Similarity and Dependency Score